 If you’re concerned about when you or your child should undergo wisdom teeth removal, talk to your Richardson orthodontist.
 They can help discover any problems that may be developing underneath the gumline and help you achieve the happy, healthy smile you deserve!

 At Breckinridge Dental in Richardson, TX, we are committed to helping your smile look and feel its best for years to come.
 Our in-house orthodontist Dr. Judy Choi is a graduate of the University of Pennsylvania School of Dental Medicine and has completed additional advanced training at the University of California, San Francisco.
 She diligently stays current with the newest orthodontic techniques and technology to ensure she can provide a wonderful orthodontic experience for each of her patients.
-If you have more questions or concerns about wisdom teeth extractions or braces, she can be reach at her website or at (972) 248-9119.
+If you have more questions or concerns about wisdom teeth extractions or braces, she can be reached at her website or at (972) 248-9119.